dCache/dcache-book2/config-PoolManager.md

     psu set    link incoming-link -section=incoming-section
     #

-Classic Partitions
+CLASSIC PARTITIONS
 ------------------

-The `classic` partition type implements the load balancing policy known from DCACHE releases before version 2.0.
+The `classic` partition type implements the load balancing policy known from dCache releases before version 2.0.
 This partition type is still the default.
 This section describes this load balancing policy and the available configuration parameters.

+Example:
-To create a classic partition use the command: `pm create` -type=classic partitionName
+To create a classic partition use the command: `pm create` -type=classic  <partitionName>

 ### Load Balancing Policy

-From the allowable pools as determined by the pool selection unit, the pool manager determines the pool used for storing or reading a file by calculating a cost value for each pool.
+From the allowable pools as determined by the [pool selection unit](https://www.dcache.org/manuals/Book-2.16/reference/rf-glossary-fhs-comments.shtml#gl-pm-comp-psu), the pool manager determines the pool used for storing or reading a file by calculating a [cos](https://www.dcache.org/manuals/Book-2.16/reference/rf-glossary-fhs-comments.shtml#gl-cost) value for each pool.
 The pool with the lowest cost is used.

-If a client requests to read a file which is stored on more than one allowable pool, the performance costs are calculated for these pools.
+If a client requests to read a file which is stored on more than one allowable pool, [the performance costs](https://www.dcache.org/manuals/Book-2.16/reference/rf-glossary-fhs-comments.shtml#gl-performance_cost) are calculated for these pools.
 In short, this cost value describes how much the pool is currently occupied with transfers.

-If a pool has to be selected for storing a file, which is either written by a client or restored from a tape backend, this performance cost is combined with a space cost value to a total cost value for the decision.
+If a pool has to be selected for storing a file, which is either written by a client or [restored](https://www.dcache.org/manuals/Book-2.16/reference/rf-glossary-fhs-comments.shtml#gl-restore) from a [tape backend](https://www.dcache.org/manuals/Book-2.16/reference/rf-glossary-fhs-comments.shtml#gl-tape_backend), this performance cost is combined with a [space cost](https://www.dcache.org/manuals/Book-2.16/reference/rf-glossary-fhs-comments.shtml#gl-space_cost) value to a [total cost](https://www.dcache.org/manuals/Book-2.16/reference/rf-glossary-fhs-comments.shtml#gl-cost) value for the decision.
 The space cost describes how much it “hurts” to free space on the pool for the file.

-The cost module is responsible for calculating the cost values for all pools.
+The [cost module](https://www.dcache.org/manuals/Book-2.16/reference/rf-glossary-fhs-comments.shtml#gl-pm-comp-cm) is responsible for calculating the cost values for all pools.
 The pools regularly send all necessary information about space usage and request queue lengths to the cost module.
 It can be regarded as a cache for all this information.
 This way it is not necessary to send “get cost” requests to the pools for each client request.
 The cost module interpolates the expected costs until a new precise information package is coming from the pools.
 This mechanism prevents clumping of requests.

 Calculating the cost for a data transfer is done in two steps.
 First, the cost module merges all information about space and transfer queues of the pools to calculate the performance and space costs separately.
 Second, in the case of a write or stage request, these two numbers are merged to build the total cost for each pool.
 The first step is isolated within a separate loadable class.
 The second step is done by the partition.